Death on a dodgem: Grim Reaper on Glasgow streets as part of Banksy’s hit show

 Laura said: “Absolutely incredible.
 The whole thing was incredible.

-“Real sketches and just reading everyhing, getting more information on him as well – so cool!”
+“Real sketches and just reading everything, getting more information on him as well – so cool!”

 On the reaper, she said: “That’s what pulled me in tonight actually.